andrewmw94/andrewmw94.github.io/publications.md

 ## Conference Papers

+T. Pan, **A. M. Wells**, R. Shome and L. E. Kavraki, ``Failure Is an Option: Task and Motion Planning with Failing Executions,'' IEEE Intl.
+Conf. on Roboticts and Automation, 2022.
+(To appear)

 Suguman Bansal, Lydia E. Kavraki, Moshe Y. Vardi and **Andrew M. Wells**, “Synthesis from Satisfycing and Temporal Goals,” in The thirty-sixth AAAI Conference on Artificial Intelligence, 2022.

 T. Pan, **A. M. Wells**, R. Shome, and L. E. Kavraki, “A General Task and Motion Planning Framework For Multiple Manipulators,” in IEEE/RSJ International Conference on Intelligent Robots and Systems, 2021. <http://dx.doi.org/10.1109/iros51168.2021.9636119>